-Impromptu Performers on the Mediated Stage
+<5.1> Impromptu Performers on the Mediated Stage

 The open, progressive nature of Body RemiXer allowed people to interact in a variety of ways.
-Some observed from afar, carefully staying outside the tracked space, while others ran toward the projections with excitement.
-An audience/ performer relationship emerged, with the headset-wearer at the center of the performance.
-Those who engaged responded to the projections, dancing and playing around with one another.
+Some observed from afar, carefully staying outside the tracked space, while others ran towards the projections with excitement.
+An audience/performer relationship emerged, with the headsetwearer at the center of the performance.
+Those who engaged, responded to the projections, dancing and playing around with each other.
 The installation became a stage for these impromptu performers surrounded by spectators taking pictures and watching the unfolding performance.
 Most spectators eventually did take part in the installation, having had the opportunity to safely observe the altered rules of the space.

-Divergent Social Norms
+<5.2> Divergent Social Norms

 The altered relations between immersants showed that the context of the installation disrupted social conventions, establishing new ones in their place.
-Immersants' performances may have been normalized by the setting and established a space of heightened intersubjectivity that drew their attention toward one another.
-From the perspective of the headsetwearer, those norms were further altered, creating a space with two disparate social norms overlaid onto one another.
-Headset-wearers were seen reaching out to touch the mirrors and the virtual bodies surrounding them, perhaps to reconnect with the physicality of the space and to test whether it was "real."
+Immersants' performances may have been normalized by the setting and established a space of heightened intersubjectivity that drew their attention towards each other.
+When wearing the VR headset, those norms were further altered, creating a space with two disparate social norms overlaid onto one another.
+Immersants were seen reaching out to touch the mirrors and the virtual bodies surrounding them, perhaps to reconnect with the physicality of the space and to test if it was "real."